deepshitgoeshere/jona.io/blog/posts/meteor-invite-system.md

 Try and visit http://localhost:3000/register?token=aaaaaaaaaaaaaaaaaaaa, and see if signing up works!

-If there's any questions that remain after this (or if it doesn't work because I've missed something), or if you just want to say hello, email me at [jona@schisma.co](mailto:jona@schisma.co).
-Toodles
+If there's any questions that remain after this (or if it doesn't work because I've missed something), or if you just want to say hello, email me at [jona@schisma.co](mailto:jona@jona.io).
+Toodles!